 These smart humans are actually employed by MailChimp.
 And man did these guys pull it off.
 Well, it’s possible they’re not guys, or even people.
 They might be monkeys.
 Really smart monkeys.
 Either way, kudos to you, MailChimp.
 Kudos.

 If you have blogging functionality incorporated into your website it has what’s called an RSS file.
 (Real Simple Syndication) The file is essentially a text output of the content on your blog that automatically refreshes as the site is updated.

 Right now you’re probably thinking, “But I don’t have a blog, so this is not for me.”
 Don’t stop reading yet.
 Stick with it!
-If you’re web developer isn’t a total tool shed they likely set up your Completed Projects or Portfolio section using a blog like system, because that makes it easier for you to update.
+If your web developer isn’t a total tool shed, they likely set up your Completed Projects or Portfolio section using a blog like system, because that makes it easier for you to update.
 Which would mean your Portfolio information is added to the RSS file every time you update your site!

 In an attempt to skip over the long-winded explanation of what RSS files are and how you can use them, you essentially can tell your RSS feed what to include and automatically generate into your email newsletters using MailChimp’s RSS campaign feature.

 This is all sounding pretty unbelievable, right?
 You’re about ready to do this thing, and we don’t blame you.
 There are a just few things you’ll need to do to capture the magic for yourself.